TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 As the game tends to send data as infrequently as it can, if there is a long period with no data exchanged each side will send a ```HBT``` (Heartbeat) type packet to let the other side know they are still there.
 If no data or heartbeat is seen for a while the connection is considered broken.

 # Packet Payloads
-Ok, so we're now able to send and recieve data packets, all done, we can start looking at the what the game packets do right?
+Ok, so we're now able to send and receive data packets, all done, we can start looking at the what the game packets do right?

 Unfortunately not ...